yuya-s/MUSUBI-FairGraphBase/README.md

 The difference between inprocessing and preprocessing FairDrop is dropping edges during epochs in inprocessing and dropping edges once before starting model training in preprocessing.

 ## Supported graph datasets
 We support the following graphs.
-In our experiments, German, Google, AMiner-S, and AMiner-L were not suitable to evaluate the performance (we will investigate further).

 |                |               #Nodes               |   #Edges   | #Features |
 | :------------: | :--------------------------------: | :--------: | :-------: |